102-25 How many stocks should you own? A practical approach

 How Many Stocks for Day Traders?

 Day traders are in the market for a few days or less and attempt to ride momentum on only 1 or 2 stocks to effectively steal a few crumbs from the table without taking the whole loaf.
-This inevitably involves working with intraday charts and watching live streaming prices.
-It is also a very difficult way to make money, as you are assessing a Stock on volatility and momentum instead of reviewing the company’s fundamentals and overall success.
+This inevitably involves working with intraday charts and watching live-streaming prices.
+It is also a very difficult way to make money, as you assess a Stock on volatility and momentum instead of reviewing the company’s fundamentals and overall success.

 This article has been updated to include the latest academic thinking on portfolios, diversification, and stock ownership.

 How Many Stocks Should I Own?
-[5 Answers]
+What the Academic Research Says

 The Liberated Stock Trader

-Buy only as many stocks as you can manage and only as many as pass your tests.
-I constantly have about 150 stocks that I follow every day but am only invested in 25 to 35 stocks.
+Buy as many stocks as you can manage and as many as you pass your tests.
+I constantly have about 150 stocks that I follow every day, but I am only invested in 25 to 35 stocks.
 This is both manageable and keeps the costs down.

 But that is best for me, what is best for you?
 Only you can decide!